 Assets and liabilities denominated in foreign currencies are revalued into U.S. dollars using the spot foreign exchange rates at the date of the Consolidated Statement of Financial Condition.
-Revenues and expenses denominated in foreign currencies are recorded in U.S. dollars using the effective spot foreign exchange rate at the date of the transaction.

-Assets and liabilities of the Company's foreign subsidiary are translated from the Canadian ("CAD") functional currency into U.S. dollars ("USD") using the period-end spot foreign exchange rates.
-The Company translates its balances into USD in accordance with the rules prescribed in ASC 830, Foreign Currency Matters.
+Assets and liabilities of MSCN are translated from the Canadian ("CAD") functional currency into U.S. dollars ("USD") using the period-end spot foreign exchange rates and the income and expense items and other comprehensive income are translated at the average rate for the period.
+The Company translates its balances into USD in accordance with the rules prescribed in ASC 830, Foreign Currency Matters ("ASC 830").